kevinyswong/kevinyswong.github.io/index.md

-a matter of custom, seeking these multiple, simultaneous elements in beautifully composed prose, yet I struggle to find it, experiencing only something more humdrum and uneventful—I come in interested in learning, and, if I sit down to think a bit, I may have questions about the writing, as also do with well-written novels, but with most contemporary fiction I fear the authors themselves may not have the answers, the questions not even having occurred to them.
+a matter of custom, seeking these multiple, simultaneous elements in beautifully composed prose, yet I struggle to find it, experiencing only something more humdrum and uneventful—I come in interested in learning, and, if I sit down to think a bit, I may have questions about the writing, as I also do with well-written novels, but with most contemporary fiction I fear the authors themselves may not have the answers, the questions not even having occurred to them.
 Nevertheless, I sometimes still try to read them.
 I only recently